-SDCardFS support is deprecated in Android 11 for kernel versions 5.4 and above.
-VTS testing doesn't allow mounted file systems listed as SDCardFS for those kernel versions.
-Previous kernel versions can continue to use SDCardFS for Android 11, however Google doesn't provide additional support.
+SDCardFS is deprecated on devices that launch with Android 11 or higher and run kernel version 5.4 or higher.
+On such devices, VTS testing doesn't allow mounted file systems listed as SDCardFS.
+Devices that launch with Android 11 or higher but run kernel version 4.19 or lower can continue to use SDCardFS, but Google doesn't provide additional support.

 SDCardFS replacement functionality

-In Android 11, case sensitivity is handled directly by the filesystem.
-This results in lookup times nearly identical in case-sensitive and case-insensitive folders, removing the large folder slowdown from SDCardFS.
+The replacement for SDCardFS uses several Linux kernel filesystem features to achieve similar results.
+Case insensitivity is handled directly by the filesystem; this results in lookup times nearly identical in case-sensitive and case-insensitive folders, removing the large folder slowdown from SDCardFS.
 The quota tracking that SDCardFS was doing to quickly gather storage data for settings is now configured from userspace using project quotas.
 In some performance-sensitive contexts, directories are bind mounted in place.
 A new FUSE implementation provides scoped storage for direct filesystem access, primarily to support redaction of location information.

 Configuring SDCard replacement functionality

 To enable project quotas and case folding for emulated storage without SDCardFS